simonhicks/fuzzy.vim/README.md

-# Fuzzy.vim
+# fuzzy.vim

-Fuzzy.vim is a lightweight plugin for opening files and buffers using regular expressions.
+fuzzy.vim is a lightweight plugin for opening files and buffers using regular expressions.
 If you tell it to find a file, it uses the unix find command to recursively search your current directory for files matching the pattern you give it and if you tell it to open a buffer, it will search the list of existing and listed buffers for a buffer whose name matches that pattern.

-I wrote it entirely in a couple of hours this afternoon when I got annoyed at hitting tab four hundred times to open a single java file (needless to say I can't remember which file I was going to open or why), so don't be surprised if it doesn't do anything smart.
-It isn't supposed to be smart.
+I wrote it entirely in a single afternoon when I got annoyed at hitting tab four hundred times to open a single java file, so don't be surprised if it doesn't do anything smart.
+It's supposed to be simple.

 ## USAGE